 Already know your entity?
 Bravo, scroll down to the next step.

-If not, this overview from the Small Business Administration will help you get a good idea of what options are out there.
+If not, this overview will help you get a good idea of what options are out there.
 Before finalizing your decision, remember to schedule some time with your accountant to help explain the ins and outs of each kind.

 2. Figure Out the Best Payment Method